shiruken/hackintosh/README.md

 Follow the OpenCore Post-Install Guide to [run OpenCore directly from firmware without requiring a launcher](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html).
 This will add OpenCore to the motherboard boot menu and prevent issues where Windows or Linux could overwrite `EFI/BOOT/BOOTx64.efi`. _This file can now be safely removed._ Be sure to select OpenCore as the default boot option in your BIOS.

 ![OpenCore Selected as Default BIOS Boot Option](https://user-images.githubusercontent.com/867617/111656480-f0f5d980-87e0-11eb-8229-43c4277a67ca.png)

+### Disable verbosity and debugging

+Once your installation is complete and/or stable, you can disable verbose output and debug logging during booting.
+Follow the OpenCore Post-Install Guide to [declutter macOS and OpenCore](https://dortania.github.io/OpenCore-Post-Install/cosmetic/verbose.html).

+* `Misc > Debug > AppleDebug` → `FALSE`
+* `Misc > Debug > Target` → `3`
+* Remove `-v` from `NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82 > boot-args`

+If you installed using the DEBUG version of OpenCore, [replace all the drivers]((https://github.com/acidanthera/OpenCorePkg/releases)) with the RELEASE versions.

 ## Dual-Boot Windows